muness/roon-extension-hqp-profile-switcher/extension/README.md

 Switch HQPlayer Embedded profiles directly from Roon.
 The extension exposes a settings panel where you can enter HQPlayer connection credentials, pick one of the profiles discovered from the `/config/profile/load` form, and trigger a load.
 Status updates reflect the last action or any connection errors.

+NOTE: This is an unofficial switcher that relies on HQPlayer Embedded's web interface to retrieve and switch profiles.

 ## Folder Layout

 - `index.js` – Roon extension entrypoint, including settings + status services.